supnate/command-pad/README.md

 <img src="/images/pic1.png?raw=true" width="360">

-It helps to manage command line programs in one central place with intuitive UI.
+It helps to manage command line tools in one central place with intuitive UI.

 # Use cases
 Besides running dev servers, Command Pad is also useful for: